itera-io/terraform-provider-taikun/docs/resources/cloud_credential_azure.md

 ### Required

-- `az_count` (String) The number of Azure availability zone expected for the region.
 - `client_id` (String, Sensitive) The Azure client ID.
 - `client_secret` (String, Sensitive) The Azure client secret.
 - `location` (String) The Azure location.